How to Access Public Assistance Programs

 be sent to you.

-Fuel Assistance: This primarily provides assistance with purchasing home
+This primarily provides assistance with purchasing home heating fuel and

-Crisis Assistance: This is intended to meet a household’s emergency
+This is intended to meet a household’s emergency heating need.
+Assistance

-heating need.
-Assistance offered includes one-time only heat security
+offered includes one-time only heat security deposit, portable heater

-Cooling Assistance: This provides purchase or repair of cooling equipment
+This provides purchase or repair of cooling equipment and/or payment for

 The childcare program provides a subsidy payment to a licensed childcare